-While the “One Big Beautiful Bill” signed into law by President Trump on July 4 didn’t eliminate taxes on Social Security benefits (a promise Trump made on the campaign trail), it did provide a brand new tax deduction for seniors that will help many Social Security recipients.
+While the “One Big Beautiful Bill” signed into law by President Trump in July 2025 didn’t eliminate taxes on Social Security benefits (a promise Trump made on the campaign trail), it did provide a brand new tax deduction for seniors that will help many Social Security recipients.

 But like all tax breaks in the federal tax code, the new “Senior Deduction” has its own set of eligibility requirements, limitations, and special rules.
 So, just because you’re retired, receiving Social Security, or above a certain age, it doesn’t necessarily mean you can claim the deduction (or the full amount).

-To bring you up to speed on how this new tax break works, here are eight things you need to know about the Senior Deduction.
+To bring you up to speed on how this new tax break works, here are 10 things you need to know about the Senior Deduction.

 1. You Have to Be at Least 65 Years Old to Claim the Senior Deduction